 - Use frozen or canned peaches when fresh aren't in season.
 Make sure to add peach nectar to balance it, since fresh fruit has more flavor.

 How to Make

-To take your shake to the next level, pipe on the homemade whipped cream and add a maraschino cherry with a stem.
+6. To take your copycat Chick-fil-A shake to the next level, top it with homemade whipped cream and a maraschino cherry with a stem.
 Enjoy right away or store in the freezer for up to 30 minutes.

 - Keep this shake thick by adding more ice cream or freezing it for 30 minutes.

-- Stir in small chunks of peach after it's blended for the right texture.
+- Stir in small chunks of fruit after it's blended for the right texture and more peach flavor.

-- To intensify the flavor, add pureed peach peels blended with peach nectar.
+- To intensify the flavor, add pureed peels blended with peach nectar.

 If you liked this recipe and found it helpful, give it some love by sharing!